ebtc-protocol/ebtc/packages/contracts/test-report.md

-      ✓ repayEBTC(): reverts when it would leave cdp with net debt < minimum net debt (256ms) ✓ repayEBTC(): reverts when calling address does not have active cdp (431ms) ✓ repayEBTC(): reverts when attempted repayment is > the debt of the cdp (418ms) ✓ repayEBTC(): reduces the Trove's EBTC debt by the correct amount (403ms) ✓ repayEBTC(): decreases EBTC debt in ActivePool by correct amount (406ms) ✓ repayEBTC(): decreases user EBTCToken balance by correct amount (404ms) ✓ repayEBTC(): can repay debt in Recovery Mode (557ms) ✓ repayEBTC(): Reverts if borrower has insufficient EBTC balance to cover his debt repayment (1122ms) ✓ adjustTrove(): reverts when adjustment would leave cdp with ICR < MCR (572ms) ✓ adjustTrove(): reverts if max fee < 0.5% in Normal mode (313ms) ✓ adjustTrove(): allows max fee < 0.5% in Recovery mode (577ms) ✓ adjustTrove(): decays a non-zero base rate (1218ms) ✓ adjustTrove(): doesn't decay a non-zero base rate when user issues 0 debt (935ms) ✓ adjustTrove(): doesn't change base rate if it is already zero (545ms) ✓ adjustTrove(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation (819ms)
+      ✓ repayEBTC(): reverts when it would leave cdp with net debt < minimum net debt (256ms) ✓ repayEBTC(): reverts when calling address does not have active cdp (431ms) ✓ repayEBTC(): reverts when attempted repayment is > the debt of the cdp (418ms) ✓ repayEBTC(): reduces the Cdp's EBTC debt by the correct amount (403ms) ✓ repayEBTC(): decreases EBTC debt in ActivePool by correct amount (406ms) ✓ repayEBTC(): decreases user EBTCToken balance by correct amount (404ms) ✓ repayEBTC(): can repay debt in Recovery Mode (557ms) ✓ repayEBTC(): Reverts if borrower has insufficient EBTC balance to cover his debt repayment (1122ms) ✓ adjustCdp(): reverts when adjustment would leave cdp with ICR < MCR (572ms) ✓ adjustCdp(): reverts if max fee < 0.5% in Normal mode (313ms) ✓ adjustCdp(): allows max fee < 0.5% in Recovery mode (577ms) ✓ adjustCdp(): decays a non-zero base rate (1218ms) ✓ adjustCdp(): doesn't decay a non-zero base rate when user issues 0 debt (935ms) ✓ adjustCdp(): doesn't change base rate if it is already zero (545ms) ✓ adjustCdp(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation (819ms)
-      ✓ adjustTrove(): borrower can't grief the baseRate and stop it decaying by issuing debt at higher frequency than the decay granularity (866ms)
+      ✓ adjustCdp(): borrower can't grief the baseRate and stop it decaying by issuing debt at higher frequency than the decay granularity (866ms)
-      ✓ adjustTrove(): borrowing at non-zero base rate sends EBTC fee to LQTY staking contract (889ms) ✓ adjustTrove(): borrowing at non-zero base records the (drawn debt + fee) on the Trove struct (1013ms) ✓ adjustTrove(): Borrowing at non-zero base rate increases the LQTY staking contract EBTC fees-per-unit-staked (837ms) ✓ adjustTrove(): Borrowing at non-zero base rate sends requested amount to the user (895ms) ✓ adjustTrove(): Borrowing at zero base rate changes EBTC balance of LQTY staking contract (783ms) ✓ adjustTrove(): Borrowing at zero base rate changes LQTY staking contract EBTC fees-per-unit-staked (881ms) ✓ adjustTrove(): Borrowing at zero base rate sends total requested EBTC to the user (783ms) ✓ adjustTrove(): reverts when calling address has no active cdp (416ms) ✓ adjustTrove(): reverts in Recovery Mode when the adjustment would reduce the TCR (654ms) ✓ adjustTrove(): collateral withdrawal reverts in Recovery Mode (370ms) ✓ adjustTrove(): debt increase that would leave ICR < 150% reverts in Recovery Mode (497ms) ✓ adjustTrove(): debt increase that would reduce the ICR reverts in Recovery Mode (596ms) ✓ adjustTrove(): A cdp with ICR < CCR in Recovery Mode can adjust their cdp to ICR > CCR (599ms) ✓ adjustTrove(): A cdp with ICR > CCR in Recovery Mode can improve their ICR (524ms) ✓ adjustTrove(): debt increase in Recovery Mode charges no fee (543ms) ✓ adjustTrove(): reverts when change would cause the TCR of the system to fall below the CCR (587ms) ✓ adjustTrove(): reverts when EBTC repaid is > debt of the cdp (451ms) ✓ adjustTrove(): reverts when attempted ETH withdrawal is >= the cdp's collateral (683ms) ✓ adjustTrove(): reverts when change would cause the ICR of the cdp to fall below the MCR (521ms) ✓ adjustTrove(): With 0 coll change, doesnt change borrower's coll or ActivePool coll (289ms) ✓ adjustTrove(): With 0 debt change, doesnt change borrower's debt or ActivePool debt (354ms) ✓ adjustTrove(): updates borrower's debt and coll with an increase in both (558ms) ✓ adjustTrove(): updates borrower's debt and coll with a decrease in both (553ms) ✓ adjustTrove(): updates borrower's  debt and coll with coll increase, debt decrease (375ms) ✓ adjustTrove(): updates borrower's debt and coll with coll decrease, debt increase (346ms) ✓ adjustTrove(): updates borrower's stake and totalStakes with a coll increase (385ms) ✓ adjustTrove():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustTrove(): changes EBTCToken balance by the requested decrease (529ms) ✓ adjustTrove(): changes EBTCToken balance by the requested increase (577ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustTrove(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustTrove(): Changes the EBTC debt in ActivePool by requested decrease (541ms) ✓ adjustTrove(): Changes the EBTC debt in ActivePool by requested increase (397ms) ✓ adjustTrove(): new coll = 0 and new debt = 0 is not allowed, as gas compensation still counts toward ICR (385ms) ✓ adjustTrove(): Reverts if requested debt increase and amount is zero (292ms) ✓ adjustTrove(): Reverts if requested coll withdrawal and ether is sent (288ms) ✓ adjustTrove(): Reverts if it’s zero adjustment (137ms) ✓ adjustTrove(): Reverts if requested coll withdrawal is greater than cdp's collateral (402ms) ✓ adjustTrove(): Reverts if borrower has insufficient EBTC balance to cover his debt repayment (496ms) ✓ Internal _adjustTrove(): reverts when op is a withdrawal and _borrower param is not the msg.sender (475ms) ✓ closeTrove(): reverts when it would lower the TCR below CCR (471ms) ✓ closeTrove(): reverts when calling address does not have active cdp (221ms) ✓ closeTrove(): reverts when system is in Recovery Mode (746ms) ✓ closeTrove(): reverts when cdp is the only one in the system (497ms) ✓ closeTrove(): reduces a Trove's collateral to zero (582ms) ✓ closeTrove(): reduces a Trove's debt to zero (398ms) ✓ closeTrove(): sets Trove's stake to zero (504ms) ✓ closeTrove(): zero's the cdps reward snapshots (1002ms) ✓ closeTrove(): sets cdp's status to closed and removes it from sorted cdps list (526ms) ✓ closeTrove(): reduces ActivePool ETH and raw ether by correct amount (466ms) ✓ closeTrove(): reduces ActivePool debt by correct amount (522ms) ✓ closeTrove(): updates the the total stakes (790ms) ✓ closeTrove(): sends the correct amount of ETH to the user (390ms) ✓ closeTrove(): subtracts the debt of the closed Trove from the Borrower's EBTCToken balance (405ms) ✓ closeTrove(): applies pending rewards (1267ms)
+      ✓ adjustCdp(): borrowing at non-zero base rate sends EBTC fee to LQTY staking contract (889ms) ✓ adjustCdp(): borrowing at non-zero base records the (drawn debt + fee) on the Cdp struct (1013ms) ✓ adjustCdp(): Borrowing at non-zero base rate increases the LQTY staking contract EBTC fees-per-unit-staked (837ms) ✓ adjustCdp(): Borrowing at non-zero base rate sends requested amount to the user (895ms) ✓ adjustCdp(): Borrowing at zero base rate changes EBTC balance of LQTY staking contract (783ms) ✓ adjustCdp(): Borrowing at zero base rate changes LQTY staking contract EBTC fees-per-unit-staked (881ms) ✓ adjustCdp(): Borrowing at zero base rate sends total requested EBTC to the user (783ms) ✓ adjustCdp(): reverts when calling address has no active cdp (416ms) ✓ adjustCdp(): reverts in Recovery Mode when the adjustment would reduce the TCR (654ms) ✓ adjustCdp(): collateral withdrawal reverts in Recovery Mode (370ms) ✓ adjustCdp(): debt increase that would leave ICR < 150% reverts in Recovery Mode (497ms) ✓ adjustCdp(): debt increase that would reduce the ICR reverts in Recovery Mode (596ms) ✓ adjustCdp(): A cdp with ICR < CCR in Recovery Mode can adjust their cdp to ICR > CCR (599ms) ✓ adjustCdp(): A cdp with ICR > CCR in Recovery Mode can improve their ICR (524ms) ✓ adjustCdp(): debt increase in Recovery Mode charges no fee (543ms) ✓ adjustCdp(): reverts when change would cause the TCR of the system to fall below the CCR (587ms) ✓ adjustCdp(): reverts when EBTC repaid is > debt of the cdp (451ms) ✓ adjustCdp(): reverts when attempted ETH withdrawal is >= the cdp's collateral (683ms) ✓ adjustCdp(): reverts when change would cause the ICR of the cdp to fall below the MCR (521ms) ✓ adjustCdp(): With 0 coll change, doesnt change borrower's coll or ActivePool coll (289ms) ✓ adjustCdp(): With 0 debt change, doesnt change borrower's debt or ActivePool debt (354ms) ✓ adjustCdp(): updates borrower's debt and coll with an increase in both (558ms) ✓ adjustCdp(): updates borrower's debt and coll with a decrease in both (553ms) ✓ adjustCdp(): updates borrower's  debt and coll with coll increase, debt decrease (375ms) ✓ adjustCdp(): updates borrower's debt and coll with coll decrease, debt increase (346ms) ✓ adjustCdp(): updates borrower's stake and totalStakes with a coll increase (385ms) ✓ adjustCdp():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustCdp(): changes EBTCToken balance by the requested decrease (529ms) ✓ adjustCdp(): changes EBTCToken balance by the requested increase (577ms) ✓ adjustCdp(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustCdp(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustCdp(): Changes the EBTC debt in ActivePool by requested decrease (541ms) ✓ adjustCdp(): Changes the EBTC debt in ActivePool by requested increase (397ms) ✓ adjustCdp(): new coll = 0 and new debt = 0 is not allowed, as gas compensation still counts toward ICR (385ms) ✓ adjustCdp(): Reverts if requested debt increase and amount is zero (292ms) ✓ adjustCdp(): Reverts if requested coll withdrawal and ether is sent (288ms) ✓ adjustCdp(): Reverts if it’s zero adjustment (137ms) ✓ adjustCdp(): Reverts if requested coll withdrawal is greater than cdp's collateral (402ms) ✓ adjustCdp(): Reverts if borrower has insufficient EBTC balance to cover his debt repayment (496ms) ✓ Internal _adjustCdp(): reverts when op is a withdrawal and _borrower param is not the msg.sender (475ms) ✓ closeCdp(): reverts when it would lower the TCR below CCR (471ms) ✓ closeCdp(): reverts when calling address does not have active cdp (221ms) ✓ closeCdp(): reverts when system is in Recovery Mode (746ms) ✓ closeCdp(): reverts when cdp is the only one in the system (497ms) ✓ closeCdp(): reduces a Cdp's collateral to zero (582ms) ✓ closeCdp(): reduces a Cdp's debt to zero (398ms) ✓ closeCdp(): sets Cdp's stake to zero (504ms)
+      ✓ closeCdp(): zero's the cdps reward snapshots (1002ms) ✓ closeCdp(): sets cdp's status to closed and removes it from sorted cdps list (526ms) ✓ closeCdp(): reduces ActivePool ETH and raw ether by correct amount (466ms) ✓ closeCdp(): reduces ActivePool debt by correct amount (522ms) ✓ closeCdp(): updates the the total stakes (790ms) ✓ closeCdp(): sends the correct amount of ETH to the user (390ms) ✓ closeCdp(): subtracts the debt of the closed Cdp from the Borrower's EBTCToken balance (405ms) ✓ closeCdp(): applies pending rewards (1267ms)
-      ✓ closeTrove(): reverts if borrower has insufficient EBTC balance to repay his entire debt (347ms) ✓ openTrove(): emits a TroveUpdated event with the correct collateral and debt (820ms) ✓ openTrove(): Opens a cdp with net debt >= minimum net debt (235ms) ✓ openTrove(): reverts if net debt < minimum net debt (294ms) ✓ openTrove(): decays a non-zero base rate (959ms) ✓ openTrove(): doesn't change base rate if it is already zero (911ms) ✓ openTrove(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation (953ms)
+      ✓ closeCdp(): reverts if borrower has insufficient EBTC balance to repay his entire debt (347ms) ✓ openCdp(): emits a CdpUpdated event with the correct collateral and debt (820ms) ✓ openCdp(): Opens a cdp with net debt >= minimum net debt (235ms) ✓ openCdp(): reverts if net debt < minimum net debt (294ms) ✓ openCdp(): decays a non-zero base rate (959ms) ✓ openCdp(): doesn't change base rate if it is already zero (911ms) ✓ openCdp(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation (953ms)
-      ✓ openTrove(): reverts if max fee > 100% (56ms)
+      ✓ openCdp(): reverts if max fee > 100% (56ms)
-      ✓ openTrove(): reverts if max fee < 0.5% in Normal mode (85ms)
+      ✓ openCdp(): reverts if max fee < 0.5% in Normal mode (85ms)
-      ✓ openTrove(): allows max fee < 0.5% in Recovery Mode (409ms)
+      ✓ openCdp(): allows max fee < 0.5% in Recovery Mode (409ms)
-      ✓ openTrove(): reverts if fee exceeds max fee percentage (747ms) ✓ openTrove(): succeeds when fee is less than max fee percentage (930ms) ✓ openTrove(): borrower can't grief the baseRate and stop it decaying by issuing debt at higher frequency than the decay granularity (965ms)
+      ✓ openCdp(): reverts if fee exceeds max fee percentage (747ms) ✓ openCdp(): succeeds when fee is less than max fee percentage (930ms) ✓ openCdp(): borrower can't grief the baseRate and stop it decaying by issuing debt at higher frequency than the decay granularity (965ms)
-      ✓ openTrove(): borrowing at non-zero base rate sends EBTC fee to LQTY staking contract (923ms) ✓ openTrove(): borrowing at non-zero base records the (drawn debt + fee  + liq. reserve) on the Trove struct (865ms) ✓ openTrove(): Borrowing at non-zero base rate increases the LQTY staking contract EBTC fees-per-unit-staked (794ms) ✓ openTrove(): Borrowing at non-zero base rate sends requested amount to the user (832ms) ✓ openTrove(): Borrowing at zero base rate changes the LQTY staking contract EBTC fees-per-unit-staked (602ms) ✓ openTrove(): Borrowing at zero base rate charges minimum fee (316ms) ✓ openTrove(): reverts when system is in Recovery Mode and ICR < CCR (320ms) ✓ openTrove(): reverts when cdp ICR < MCR (536ms) ✓ openTrove(): reverts when opening the cdp would cause the TCR of the system to fall below the CCR (367ms) ✓ openTrove(): reverts if cdp is already active (679ms) ✓ openTrove(): Can open a cdp with ICR >= CCR when system is in Recovery Mode (499ms) ✓ openTrove(): Reverts opening a cdp with min debt when system is in Recovery Mode (324ms) ✓ openTrove(): creates a new Trove and assigns the correct collateral and debt amount (127ms) ✓ openTrove(): adds Trove owner to TroveOwners array (136ms) ✓ openTrove(): creates a stake and adds it to total stakes (281ms) ✓ openTrove(): inserts Trove to Sorted Troves list (370ms) ✓ openTrove(): Increases the activePool ETH and raw ether balance by correct amount (294ms) ✓ openTrove(): records up-to-date initial snapshots of L_ETH and L_EBTCDebt (639ms) ✓ openTrove(): allows a user to open a Trove, then close it, then re-open it (687ms) ✓ openTrove(): increases the Trove's EBTC debt by the correct amount (129ms) ✓ openTrove(): increases EBTC debt in ActivePool by the debt of the cdp (162ms) ✓ openTrove(): increases user EBTCToken balance by correct amount (85ms) ✓ getCompositeDebt(): returns debt + gas comp
+      ✓ openCdp(): borrowing at non-zero base rate sends EBTC fee to LQTY staking contract (923ms) ✓ openCdp(): borrowing at non-zero base records the (drawn debt + fee  + liq. reserve) on the Cdp struct (865ms) ✓ openCdp(): Borrowing at non-zero base rate increases the LQTY staking contract EBTC fees-per-unit-staked (794ms) ✓ openCdp(): Borrowing at non-zero base rate sends requested amount to the user (832ms) ✓ openCdp(): Borrowing at zero base rate changes the LQTY staking contract EBTC fees-per-unit-staked (602ms) ✓ openCdp(): Borrowing at zero base rate charges minimum fee (316ms) ✓ openCdp(): reverts when system is in Recovery Mode and ICR < CCR (320ms) ✓ openCdp(): reverts when cdp ICR < MCR (536ms) ✓ openCdp(): reverts when opening the cdp would cause the TCR of the system to fall below the CCR (367ms) ✓ openCdp(): reverts if cdp is already active (679ms) ✓ openCdp(): Can open a cdp with ICR >= CCR when system is in Recovery Mode (499ms) ✓ openCdp(): Reverts opening a cdp with min debt when system is in Recovery Mode (324ms) ✓ openCdp(): creates a new Cdp and assigns the correct collateral and debt amount (127ms) ✓ openCdp(): adds Cdp owner to CdpOwners array (136ms) ✓ openCdp(): creates a stake and adds it to total stakes (281ms) ✓ openCdp(): inserts Cdp to Sorted Cdps list (370ms) ✓ openCdp(): Increases the activePool ETH and raw ether balance by correct amount (294ms) ✓ openCdp(): records up-to-date initial snapshots of L_ETH and L_EBTCDebt (639ms) ✓ openCdp(): allows a user to open a Cdp, then close it, then re-open it (687ms) ✓ openCdp(): increases the Cdp's EBTC debt by the correct amount (129ms) ✓ openCdp(): increases EBTC debt in ActivePool by the debt of the cdp (162ms) ✓ openCdp(): increases user EBTCToken balance by correct amount (85ms) ✓ getCompositeDebt(): returns debt + gas comp
-      ✓ closeTrove(): fails if owner cannot receive ETH (440ms) getNewICRFromTroveChange() returns the correct ICR
+      ✓ closeCdp(): fails if owner cannot receive ETH (440ms) getNewICRFromCdpChange() returns the correct ICR
         ✓ collChange = 0, debtChange = 0
         ✓ collChange = 0, debtChange is positive
         ✓ collChange = 0, debtChange is negative